zpasal/Colonnade/README.md

 Colonnade is simple Java ORM implementation for HBase based on DAO pattern using Java annotations for mapping directives.

+NOTE
+====

+Todays build (October 3) is a little different than in documentation.
+For more info see /test folder

 Dependencies
 ============

 Colonnade is dependent on:

-- flexJSON library (distributed in /lib folder) http://flexjson.sourceforge.net/
+- gson library (distributed in /lib folder) http://code.google.com/p/google-gson/
+- junit 4.10 (distributed in /lib folder)
 - hadoop jars
 - hbase jars